US SEC votes to advance stock market overhaul proposals - ExBulletin

 Ronan Ryan, chairman and co-founder of exchange operator IEX Group Inc, said the reforms were a “constructive and positive effort to improve transparency, increase competition and ensure investors can access the best prices available. on the market”.

-“It has been 17 years since the existing equity rules were enacted, and since then the stock market has seen significant changes, including the advent of high-frequency trading, a dramatic decline in liquidity displayed on the stock exchange and a substantial increase in off-exchange trading,” Ryan said.
+“It has been 17 years since the existing equity rules were adopted, and since then the stock market has seen significant changes, including the advent of high-frequency trading, a dramatic decline in liquidity displayed on the exchange and a substantial increase -foreign exchange trading,” Ryan said.

 “Regulatory modernization ensures that market competition between brokers, market makers and exchanges continues to benefit investors.

-The order competition rule, which would require negotiable retail orders to be sent to auction, could lead to more such orders being matched on exchanges, such as the Nasdaq (NDAQ.O) or the Stock Exchange. of New York from Intercontinental Exchange Inc (ICE.N), rather than wholesale brokers, like Citadel Securities and Virtu Financial (VIRT.O).
-Read more
+The order competition rule, which would require tradable retail orders to be sent to auction, could lead to more such orders being matched on exchanges, such as Nasdaq or Intercontinental’s New York Stock Exchange.
+Exchange (NYSE:ICE) Inc, rather than wholesale brokers. , such as Citadel Securities and Virtu Financial (NASDAQ:VIRT).

 The Nasdaq said it believes in “transparent, fair, efficient, competitive and inclusive markets and looks forward to reviewing the SEC’s proposals.